suffolklibraries/lgc/content/collections/events/art-club-08-02.md

     content:
       -
         type: text
-        text: 'The Film&Screen Saturday Club at Suffolk New College enables young people to explore a range of specialist skills in concept generation, storytelling, filming, editing, sound and lighting through a range of engaging workshops.'
+        text: 'The Art&Design Saturday Club at Suffolk New College enables students to explore a range of specialist art and design techniques including: drawing, painting, mixed media, printmaking, textiles, animation and photography.'
   -
     type: paragraph
     attrs: